CBorowski-dev/docs-operaton-org/content/installation/full/tomcat/manual.md

 # Setup

-Before you can install the Camunda 7 components, you need to perform a number of required setup steps.
+Before you can install the Operatoncomponents, you need to perform a number of required setup steps.

 ## Create the Database Schema and Tables

 In the default configuration of the distribution, the database schema and all required tables are automatically created in an H2 database when the engine starts up for the first time.
 If you do not want to use the H2 database, you have to

-* Create a database schema for Camunda 7 yourself.
+* Create a database schema for Operatonyourself.
 * Install the database schema to create all required tables and default indices using our [database schema installation guide]({{< ref "/installation/database-schema.md" >}}).

 When you create the tables manually, then you have to configure the engine to **not** create tables at startup by setting the `databaseSchemaUpdate` property to `false` (or, in case you are using Oracle, to `noop`).
 In Tomcat, this is done in the `bpm-platform.xml`, located in the `$TOMCAT_DISTRIBUTION\server\apache-tomcat-$VERSION\conf\` folder.